-Subsequent to March 31, 2021, the Society applied for and received notification of forgiveness of the entire loan balance of the initial PPP loan in the amount of \$3,253,538 from the SBA.
-The amount of the loan forgiven will be recorded as cancellation of debt income in fiscal year 2022.
-As of the date of the issuance of the financial statements, the Society has not yet applied for forgiveness of the second draw.
+During the year ended March 31, 2022, the Society applied for and received notification of forgiveness of the entire loan balance for both the initial and second draw PPP loans in the amounts of \$3,253,538 and \$2,000,000, respectively, from the SBA.
+The amount of the loans forgiven have been included in the nonoperating income line in the statement of activities and changes in net assets.

-Regarding the remaining \$2,000,000 second draw loan, if the SBA determines the Society was not initially eligible under the program or concludes that the Society did not have an adequate basis for making the good-faith certification of the necessity of the second draw loan at the time of application, the loan could become payable on demand.
-Furthermore, the SBA has the ability to review the Society's loan file for a period subsequent to the date the loan is forgiven or repaid in full and could request additional documentation to support the Society's initial eligibility for the loan and request for loan forgiveness.
-In the event the SBA subsequently determines the Society did not meet the initial eligibility requirements for the PPP loan, the Society could be required to repay the PPP loan plus interest.
+The SBA has the ability to review the Society's loan file for a period subsequent to the date the loan is forgiven or repaid in full and could request additional documentation to support the Society's initial eligibility for the loan and request for loan forgiveness.
+In the event the SBA subsequently determines the Society did not meet the initial eligibility requirements for the PPP loan, the Society could be required to repay the PPP loans plus interest.